bezverec/scanmower/README.md

 - The output images are not 1:1 copies of the original images in terms of image parameters / metadata.
 - The first release has not been properly tested - v0.1.0 is therefore experimental alpha build at best.
 - Currently Windows only.
+- Currently the GUI is in Czech only.

 ## TO-DO
 - English localization.